KonnyGuo/predictive_health_analysis/README.md

 Different machine learning model tool

+Learning model to be improved

-Challenges regarding prediction implementation as data need to be constantly feed into the system.
+Challenges regarding prediction implementation as data need to be constantly feed into the system